harvester/docs/docs/networking/harvester-network.md

 We have implemented the Harvester VLAN network based on the [bridge](https://www.cni.dev/plugins/current/main/bridge/) CNI to provide a pure L2-mode network, that would bridge your VMs to the host network interface and can be connected using the physical switch for both internal and external network communication.

-Moreover, the Harvester UI integrates the [harvester-network-controller](https://github.com/harvester/network-controller-harvester) to provide user-friendly VLAN network configurations, e.g., to create and manage VLAN networks or t or to add a VLAN network to the VM.
+Moreover, the Harvester UI integrates the [harvester-network-controller](https://github.com/harvester/network-controller-harvester) to provide user-friendly VLAN network configurations, e.g., to create and manage VLAN networks or to add a VLAN network to the VM.

 Currently, Harvester supports two types of networks: